bilyiv/request-data-bundle/README.md

 This bundle allows you to represent request data in a structured and useful way by creating request data classes.

+Features:

+* It represents query parameters
+* It represents a request body and supports only `json` format for now
-It supports query parameters type normalization, request body deserialization.
+* It normalizes query parameters type
+* It dispatches the event when request data is ready

 ## Installation